 How to Get Cat Poop Stains & Smells Out of a Carpet: 4 Practical Options

--
+- Pete Ortiz

-Pete Ortiz - Last updated:
+- Last updated:

 If you are a cat owner, you know that sometimes they do their business outside the litter box.
 It’s easy to clean cat poop from hard floors and other hard surfaces, but what if it gets on your carpet?
+Whether the mess is right in front of you or you have to search around on your carpet until you find it, dealing with cat poop can be a hassle.

-This article takes you through four practical options for getting rid of cat poop stains and odors.
+However, it does not have to be that way.
+This article takes you through four practical options for removing cat poop stains and odors.
 Read on to learn more!

 The 4 Ways to Get Cat Poop Stains and Smells Out of a Carpet

-Before you start cleaning poop stains, put on some rubber gloves.
+Before you start cleaning poop stains, put on rubber gloves.
 You’ll need them when scraping the leftover solid pieces from the carpet and for any of the cleanup methods below.
 Also, gather all the tools and items you need.
 The tools you’ll use depend on the method you choose.

 When you find the area where your cat has defecated, clean it.
 The longer you allow cat poop to sit on a surface, the more difficult it will be to remove.
+To remove the stain and odor, here are four practical options.

 1. Hydrogen Peroxide and Dish Soap